xolox/vim-lua-ftplugin/README.md

 You can manually check the globals using the `:CheckGlobals` command.

+### The `lua_interpreter_path` option

+The name or path of the Lua interpreter used to evaluate Lua scripts used by the plug-in (for example the script that checks for undefined global variables, see `:LuaCheckGlobals`).

 ### The `lua_compiler_name` option

 The name or path of the Lua compiler used to check for syntax errors (defaults to `luac`).
 You can set this option to run the Lua compiler from a non-standard location or to run a dedicated syntax checker like [lualint][ll].